-When gathering phone numbers for SMS marketing, you must include language that explicitly informs people they are consenting to receive text messages from your business, according to TCPA guidelines.
-Messaging that only says that they are opting into general marking, and does not mention SMS specifically, is generally not seen as sufficient.
+When gathering phone numbers for SMS marketing, you need to include language that explicitly informs people that they are consenting to receive text messages from your business, according to TCPA guidelines.
+Messaging that only says they are opting into general marking, and does not mention SMS specifically, is not sufficient.

 Methods for Gathering SMS Consent in BigCommerce